RebelJ/Web_App_Taster/README.md

         mysql> use crud_db;
         mysql> source crud_db_items.sql;

-Then you need to use a terminal to go to the api folder and type the command  :   npm start
+Then go to the api folder and type the command  :   npm start

 Then you will have to go to the client folder and type the command : npm start

 In a browser you can use the application via the url: http://localhost:3000/